 Choices: none, dirichlet, neumann, electricAtPEC, magneticAtPEC with default = none.
 Except none, these options are not generally recommended, because they tend not to do exactly what one wishes.
 This attribute specifies a boundary condition to be used to extrapolate field values (near) to the given gridBoundary surface.
 The choice none is the same as specifying no boundaryCondition.
 Choices dirichlet or neumann assume that all field components, or the normal-derivatives of all field components, vanish at the boundary.
-For 3-vector fields (intended for electric and magnetic fields), the choice electricAtPEC assumes boundary (or for a magnetic field at a magnetically-conducting boundary); the choice magneticAtPEC is appropriate for an electric field at a perfectly-conducting metal boundary (or for an electric field at a perfectly-conducting metal boundary (or for an electric field at a perfectly-conducting metal boundary (or for an electric field at a perfectly-conducting metal boundary (or for an electric field at perfect magnetic conductor).
+For 3-vector fields (intended for electric and magnetic fields), the choice electricAtPEC assumes boundary conditions appropriate for an electric field at a perfectly conducting metal boundary (or for a magnetic field at a magnetic field at a perfectly-conducting metal boundary (or for an electric field at perfect magnetic conductor).
 The latter choices are appropriate for divergenceless fields only.